apache/mina-site/source/sshd-project/sources.md

 The main repository is also [mirrored at GitHub](https://github.com/apache/mina-sshd).
 It can be cloned from there, or you can create your own fork and clone that.
 If you plan on submitting a GitHub pull request, use a fork.

 # Documentation
-The Website documentation is published via Apache SVN pubsub.
+The website documentation is published via Apache SVN pubsub.
 The website source resides at

 [https://github.com/apache/mina-site/](https://github.com/apache/mina-site/)